 Symon joined us in 2012 and since then his professional skills have enabled us to refurbish enclosures, construct bison pens and build our unique adventure playgrounds.
 For 2015 he and Ed built the impressive new accommodation for our harvest mice in the glasshouse.
 Coffee breaks would not be the same without Symon’s sense of humour.

 Ed Heap - General Manager

 Ed is a wildlife expert and an all-round fixer, builder and handy man.
 Like his parents Carol and Roger he’s passionate about conservation and helps to ensure the smooth running of the park and the welfare of all our animals.
 He is currently working with many others on the conservation of Scottish Wildcats.
 Ed has been caring for wildlife since he was a young boy, when most of the casualties lived in the family home, and usually the bathroom.

 Clare Heap BVSc MRCVS - Vet

-Clare and Ed are married and form a formidable team in caring for our animals and wildlife rescues.
-Clare divides her time as a vet between small animal clinical work in Winchester and working at the wildlife park, at the same time as bringing up two young sons.
-She is married to the business and always on call for the park.
+Clare and Ed are married and form a formidable team in caring for all our animals and wildlife rescues.
+Clare divides her time as a vet between small animal clinical work in a local practice in Hythe/Lymington and working at the wildlife park.
+At the same time as bringing up two young sons.
+She says she is married to the business and always on call for the park.
 Clare has postgraduate qualifications in exotic veterinary practice.